eclab/edisyn/README.md

 2. Download [Edisyn's jar file](https://people.cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar).
 Or if you can only install Java 11 or higher (must be at least 11), download the Java 11 version of the [jar file](https://people.cs.gmu.edu/~eclab/projects/edisyn/java8/edisyn.jar).
 3. Run Edisyn as:   `java -jar edisyn.jar`

-On the Mac, running with recent versions of Java, you may see a warning that begins like this:
+On the Mac, running under recent versions of Java, you may see a warning that begins like this:

     WARNING: A restricted method in java.lang.System has been called
     WARNING: java.lang.System::load has been called by uk.co.xfactorylibrarians.coremidi4j.Loader